‘Why are you not preventing settler terrorism’: Palestinians call out IDF following beating death of American man

 Hundreds turned out on Sunday, braving the afternoon sun, for the funeral processions of the two men, carrying their bodies to their final resting place.
 Some mourners openly wept, burying their faces in the Palestinian flags wrapped around the bodies.

-They are among nearly 1,000 Palestinians who have been killed by the Israeli military or settlers since the region erupted into war on October 7, 2023, according to the United Nations.
+They are among nearly 1,000 Palestinians who have been killed by the Israeli military or settlers in the West Bank and East Jerusalem since the region erupted into war on October 7, 2023, according to the United Nations.

 Their deaths mark the latest escalation in settler attacks in Sinjil, where Palestinian residents say settlers have encroached on their land over the last two months and terrorized Palestinians.